djmckee/expert-dollop/README.md

 ## Extra features.
 As well as the booking function, this implementation includes the following extra features:
+- All inputs are validated server-side (as well as attempts to enforce them client-side too) - on invalid input, the user is given a helpful and specific error message and a spirit-raising dog GIF _(from Giphy)_.
 - Random selection of cheerful dog GIFs _(from Giphy)_ upon successful check-in or check-out
 - A password is required upon dog check-in, and check-out is only allowed if the password is correct for the dog the user is trying to check out.
 - Passwords are stored in memory in a HashMap data structure, and hashed using SHA256 to provide a simple layer of security.